mathew-fleisch/bashbot/examples/get-file-from-repo/README.md

 ## Bashbot script

 This script expects environment variables to be set before executing and is designed to download a single file from a public or private repository.
 This command is useful to update the configuration json of a running instance of Bashbot without rebuilding or restarting.
-Each command that is executed in Bashbot will re-parse the json file at `$BASH_CONFIG_FILEPATH`.
+Each command that is executed in Bashbot will re-parse the json file at `$BASHBOT_CONFIG_FILEPATH`.
 Running this command will replace the running configuration json.

 ```bash
 github_base="${github_base:-api.github.com}"